 Some drugs that target the central nervous system, such as IMCIVREE, may cause depression or suicidal ideation.
-Depression (26%) and suicidal ideation (11%) occurred in adults and pediatric patients in IMCIVREE clinical studies [see Adverse Reactions (6.1)].
+Depression (26% in patients aged 6 years and older), suicidal ideation (11% in patients aged 6 years and older), and depressed mood (8% in patients aged 2 to less than 6 years) occurred in adults and pediatric patients in IMCIVREE clinical studies [see Adverse Reactions (6.1)].
 Patients with a history of depression or suicidal ideation may be at increased risk for recurrent episodes while taking IMCIVREE.